-Balance Your Bump: Prenatal Arm & Upper Body Workout - Mumberry
+Balance Your Bump: Prenatal Arm & Upper Body Workout

 Working your arms and upper body during pregnancy is so important because as your bump grows (and even postpartum when your arms are constantly holding a baby and a diaper bag), it might pull your shoulders forward and give you an achy upper back.

 Some stretches you can do are grabbing your elbows behind your back, clasping the hands behind the back and pulling up, and opening the arms straight out wide to the side.

-For a great workout, try this dumbbell routine 2-3 times a week to strengthen them and balance that bump!
-Do 15 reps of each move, and repeat the cycle 3-4 times.
+For a great workout, try this routine 2-3 times a week to strengthen them and balance that bump!
+Its important to eat properly before and after your exercise so that you have enough energy.

 Bicep curls + Hammer curls

 Do 10-15 repetitions of each exercise, and repeat the cycle 3-4 times.